Ten weird and scary fish for Halloween!

 Giant isopod

-Now that you know this, you’ll never unsee the picture above, and an image of the giant isopod and its little woodlouse pal will pop into your head every time you order prawns, or crack into a lobster.
+Now that you know this, you’ll never unsee the picture above, and an image of the giant isopod and its little woodlouse pal will pop into your head every time you order a prawn cocktail, chuck another shrimp on the barbie, or crack into a lobster.

 Forever.